flaviut/flaviut.github.io/_posts/2019-08-11-footprint-from-drawing.md

 - All lines must be drawn end-to-end, and in order.
 This also means you can only have a single shape, and it must be closed.
 If you need multiple shapes, use a separate sketch and follow the steps below multiple times.
-- Constrain one point of your sketch to the origin.
+- Make sure that your sketch is **exactly** centered.
+If you don't do this, you will have issues aligning the pad in KiCad.

 ## Getting data out of FreeCAD